St Albans High School for Girls

 The girls acknowledge that it’s an academic school but you don’t have to be “traditionally academic” – there’s a chance to shine in all sorts of areas.
 One girl tells me she loved being able to balance both academic studies and other interests, such as sport and music.
 Another girl tells me: “The school gave me the support I needed to grow in my own way; teachers identified the possibilities within me and nurtured and encouraged growth and built confidence within me.”

 THE MUDDY VERDICT

-GOOD FOR: Confident girls who want to challenge themselves.
-Girls who are prepared to engage from an early age and to take responsibility.
+GOOD FOR: Confident girls who want to challenge themselves in all areas of the curriculum and co-curriculum and who are happy to share their opinions.
+Girls who are prepared to engage from an early age and to take responsibility will thrive here.

 DARE TO DISAGREE?
 Be my guest.
-There are Senior and Sixth Open events in September, October and November 2020.
+There are online and on-site open days scheduled for March, April and June 2021 (subject to change based on Covid-19 restrictions).
 Click here for more information.

 St Albans High School for Girls, Townsend Avenue, St Albans, AL1 3SJ; 01727 853 800